The64thGamer/cheeseepedia/content/4fszwro4rhf0v6fj/content.md

-King I was the first showtape released for the {{< wiki-link "The King / King Kat (Cyberamic)" >}} Lounge show in 1981, lasting through 1986.
+King I was the first showtape released for the [The King / King Kat (Cyberamic)] Lounge show in 1981, lasting through 1986.
 This show is comprised of original artist recordings of Elvis songs with newly recorded intros and outros.

 ## Show List